AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Customizing_Auth/README.md

 If you use the default authentication backend, then your model must have a single unique field that can be used for identification purposes.
 This can be a username, an email address, or any other unique attribute.
 A non-unique username field is allowed if you use a custom authentication backend that can support it.

-The easiest way to construct a compliant custom user model is to inherit from [`AbstractBaseUser`](). <!-- below --> `AbstractBaseUser` provides the core implementation of a user model, including hashed passwords and tokenized password resets.
+The easiest way to construct a compliant custom user model is to inherit from [`AbstractBaseUser`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#class-modelsabstractbaseuser). `AbstractBaseUser` provides the core implementation of a user model, including hashed passwords and tokenized password resets.
 You must then provide some key implementation details:

 ##### `class models.CustomUser`